github/docs/content/actions/using-workflows/reusing-workflows.md

 ```
 {% endraw %}
 {% ifversion actions-reusable-workflow-matrix %}
-### Using a matrix strategy with a reusable workflow
+## Using a matrix strategy with a reusable workflow

+Within your reusable workflow input, you can reference the matrix context.

+{% data reusables.actions.jobs.about-matrix-strategy %}.
+For more information, see "[Using a matrix for your jobs](/actions/using-jobs/using-a-matrix-for-your-jobs)."

 ### Example matrix strategy with a reusable workflow

+This workflow file references the matrix context by defining the variable `env` with the values `[dev, stage, prod]`.
+The workflow will run three jobs, one for each value in the variable.
+The workflow file also calls a reusable workflow by using the `uses` keyword.

 {% raw %}
 ```yaml{:copy}